yuhe0730/UniswapV2Swap-AddRemoveLiquidityDemo/README.md

 # Liquidity Demo script
 forge script script/UniswapV2AddRemoveLiquidityDemo.s.sol:UniswapV2AddRemoveLiquidityDemoScript \
   --broadcast -vvvv

+# Optimal One-Side Supply Demo script
+forge script script/UniswapV2OptimalOneSideSupply.s.sol:UniswapV2OptimalOneSideSupplyScript \
+  --broadcast -vvvv
 ```

-- have `vm.createSelectFork` in testContract so there is no need for --fork-url
+- have `vm.createSelectFork` in script contract so there is no need for --fork-url
-- have `vm.startPrank` in testContract so there is no need for --private-key
+- have `vm.startPrank` in script contract so there is no need for --private-key
 - `--broadcast` → sends real transactions if targeting live/testnet
 - `-vvvv` → verbose output, useful for debugging amounts and balances